Exploring the impact of multi-agent wealth exchange model on inequality reduction: Introduction

-This binary‐exchange assumption, while mathematically convenient, overlooks many real‐world scenarios where more than two parties are involved in a transaction.
-As a result, there is still no clear idea of how simultaneous $n$-agent interactions alone reshape steady-state wealth.
+Despite the breadth of extensions, most baselines remain this binary exchange assumption.
+Yet many real world scenarios where more than two parties are involved in a transaction like auctions, clearing or netting events, joint projects are effectively simultaneous $n$–party exchanges.
+As a result, there is still no clear idea of how simultaneous $n$-agent interactions alone reshape steady state wealth.
 No systematic study has mapped the transition from the classical exponential $(n = 2)$ to the distributions produced when $n>2$ agents share wealth in a single collision.
-Consequently, the field lacks a baseline for `pure' multi-agent exchange against which hybrid or policy-augmented models can be compared.
-In this paper, we fill that gap by formulating and simulating a family of pure $n$‐agent kinetic‐exchange rules.
+Consequently, the field lacks a baseline for `pure' multi-agent exchange against which hybrid or policy augmented models can be compared.
+In this paper, we fill that gap by formulating and simulating a family of pure $n$‐agent kinetic exchange rules.

+From an economic standpoint, binary kinetic exchange rules can be viewed as idealized representations of anonymous, pairwise trades in competitive markets, which naturally lead to Boltzmann-Gibbs like wealth distributions under reversible dynamics~\cite{dragulescu_2000,chatterjee1_2007,patriarca_2010}.
+However, many real-world interactions are inherently multi-agent and institutionally asymmetric, involving small groups of firms, households or intermediaries (e.g., oligopolistic competition, joint ventures, platform mediated trades) rather than isolated bilateral encounters~\cite{cournot_1838,tirole_1988}.
+In this work we therefore focus on explicit $n$-agent exchange rules that, while conserving total wealth, deliberately break microscopic reversibility, in order to explore how such group level asymmetries can generate non-Boltzmann stationary wealth distributions and more unequal outcomes.

-This paper is organized as follows.
-Section~\ref{sec:2} formalises the $n$‐agent collision rule extending the binary limit.
+This paper is organized as follows: Section~\ref{sec:2} formalizes the $n$‐agent collision rule extending the binary limit.
 Section~\ref{sec:3} describes our choice of simulation parameters along with tests showing the robustness of the interaction mentioned in the earlier section.
 In Section~\ref{sec:4} we present and discuss the results from our simulations of multi-agent interactions and their implications on wealth inequality.
-Lastly, in section~\ref{sec:5} we summarise and conclude our findings.
+Lastly, in section~\ref{sec:5} we summarize and conclude our findings.